cesargdm/miniddit/README.md

 # Miniddit

-> Frontend Engineering Take-Home Project
+> Frontend Engineering Take-Home Project built with React

-This project is built with Parcel, I wanted to try this alternative to Webpack because of the new React fast refresh support.
+This project is built with [Parcel](https://parceljs.org), I wanted to try this alternative to Webpack because it has the new React fast refresh support.
+Also using beta of React Router DOM and it works just fine.

 ## Running